Karol1165/SFSystems-for-SFML-2.x/README.md

 EN

+!!!
+Project under heavy refactorization, even a master branch may not work correctly !!!

 This is a version of the library for SFML 2.x.

 SFSystems is a C++ library built on top of SFML, offering a simple and extensible scene management system along with a collection of UI elements prefabs, and also resource managers, data structures and other tools.
 It is designed to streamline 2D game development.